 Visit Isla Mujeres

 At only 30 minutes ferry boat from the Hotel Zone, where most probably your hotel is located, Isla Mujeres is a tiny island, a little overcrowded with tourists and souvenir shops, still make it a great day tour.
 You can either join an organized catamaran tour if you want to merge snorkeling, party and a quick peek on the island or you can go on your own and take your time to explore.
-There is quite a bit to see to keep you busy all day, but don’t forget to keep a few hours on the beach to admire the spectacular sunset from Playa Norte.
+There are so many things to do in Isla Mujeres to keep you entertained for a month! but don’t forget to keep a few hours for the beach to admire the spectacular sunset from Playa Norte.

 Take a trip to Valladolid